ega-forever/abgp-js/README.md

  (example: `"tcp://127.0.0.1:2003/03fec1b3d32dbb0641877f65b4e77ba8466f37ab948c0b4780e4ed191be411d694"`)
 * `gossipInterval: {min: number, max: number}`: min and max gossip interval between each new sync round
 * `majorityAmount: number`: quorum size.
 If not set - then will be calculated by formula (2f + 1)
-* `sendSignalToRandomPeer: boolean`: should send message only to single random peer (during new sync round) or broadcast to everyone
+* `sendSignalToRandomPeer: boolean`: should send message only to single random node (during new sync round) or broadcast to everyone
-* `batchReplicationSize: number`: how many logs send per each round (default 10)
+* `batchReplicationSize: number`: how many records send per each round (default 10)
 * `reqMiddleware: function`: request middleware (will be triggered on every new packet received)
 * `resMiddleware: function`: response middleware (will be triggered on every new packet sent)
 * `logger` (ILoggerInterface): logger instance.
 If omitted, then console.log will be used